Research Grant Recipients

 The 2018 AmSAT research grant was awarded to Co-Principal Investigators Rajal Cohen and Monika Gross to conduct their investigations, Alexander Technique for Care Partners of People Living with Parkinson's Disease.
 The project’s purpose is (a) to assess the benefits of group classes in Alexander Technique for caregivers of people with Parkinson’s disease, and (b) to collect and analyze data about the impact of this study for presentation and publication.

 They have developed a ten-week AT-based group course called "Partnering with Poise: Retaining Self as Care Partners of People Living With Parkinson's Disease" designed by Gross and Belinda Mello.
-The AT classes include a focus on improving management of physical demands of caregiving through improved movement and posture.
-The classes also address the critical issue of caregiver loss of Self, and subsequent danger of "burnout", through implementation of AT principles of self-orientation, agency, inhibition and choice.
+The AT classes include a focus on improving the management of physical demands of caregiving through improved movement and posture.
+The classes also address the critical issue of caregiver loss of Self, and subsequent danger of "burnout", through the implementation of AT principles of self-orientation, agency, inhibition and choice.

-Local leaders in the Parkinson’s disease community (including the Executive Director of the Parkinson Association of the Carolinas) assisted in finding location for the classes and are assisting in recruiting participants.
+Local leaders in the Parkinson’s disease community (including the Executive Director of the Parkinson Association of the Carolinas) assisted in finding the location for the classes and are assisting in recruiting participants.
 Cohen and Gross will deliver the course at six sites across North Carolina with a total of up to 96 participant caregivers.
 Several other Alexander Technique teachers including Ashley Hyers, Corinne Cassinni, and Judith Saxton will deliver the instruction.
 When the project expands to Washington D.C. instruction will be delivered by Anne McDonald and Diana Bradley.

 This is the first study of AT group classes for caregivers.
 Caregivers are an underserved population with needs that may be well addressed by AT.
 Group AT classes, if effective, would make the work widely accessible while also reducing the burden of loneliness and increase the retention of self.